HamzehAdawi/Bugz/README.md

 Bugz is a small, Feeding Frenzy–inspired browser game where you play as a hungry garden creature trying to survive, grow, and climb the food chain.
 Eat smaller bugs, avoid bigger ones, and keep your garden ecosystem in balance!

-## 🤝 Contributing
 Contributions are very much welcome!
-If you’d like to improve this project, please fork the repo and open a pull request.
-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for details.

 # Gameplay